Were you at the Yarra River Delta track or did you watch it on Kayo?

 The Hamster and the Pensioner came second and third and everyone else was seconds back.
 Eight cars decided to stop where they were or go back to the pits for a Peter Stuyvesant and a Coopers sparkling.
 In the first time in about a zillion years Mercedes led some laps, with both Georgie's and the Hamster's performance mainly due to a race suiting their tyres.
 While the Mercsters aren't complaining, most of the rest are saying Pirelli's tyres are, well to put it politely, crap.

-Not much about weirdo stewards decisions, human rights in Qatar (see our Ellie Dudley’s exclusive on Thursday about the five Australian women are who are suing Qatar Airways over forced internal exams and other invasive medical procedures at gunpoint at the Doha airport two years ago) and Saudi Arabia, but about Drive to Survive, social media, Covid-19 and “how we can use our platform to talk about not only sporting events but also about values that are bigger than Formula One”.
+Good to see Stefano Domenicali, the current CEO of F1, out talking to Australian journalists.
+Not much about weirdo stewards decisions, human rights in Qatar and Saudi Arabia, but about Drive to Survive, social media, Covid-19 and "how we can use our platform to talk about not only sporting events but also about values that are bigger than Formula One".

 What else did we learn?
 The stewards apply the rules differently to every race.
 Ferrari and its drivers are still in the hopeless corner.
 And the Australian Grand Prix Corporation is in the naughty corner after stewards found in serious breach of FIA admitted to "failures that had led to an unacceptable situation that could have had disastrous consequences".